 Dr. Mya Thida is the president of Obstetrical and Gynecological Society of the Myanmar Medical Association (MMA) and has served as a widely respected medical educator, service provider and researcher for maternal and child health in medical universities throughout Myanmar for over 33 years.

-Dr. Mya Thida has worked as head of the Department of Obstetrics and Gynecology at the University of Medicine 1, University of Medicine 2, and University of Medicine Magway, as well as fellow and Faculty of Family Planning and Sexual Health at Royal College, UK.
-She is presently an Executive Committee member and Treasurer of MMA and member of the editorial board of Myanmar Medical Journal of Current Medical Practice.
+Dr. Mya Thida worked as head of the Department of Obstetrics and Gynecology at the University of Medicine 1, University of Medicine 2, and University of Medicine Magway.
+She is a fellow of Royal College of Obstetricians and Gynecologists (RCOG) and also a fellow of Family Planning and Sexual Health at RCOG of UK.
+She is currently an Executive Committee member and Treasurer of Myanmar Medical Association and member of the editorial board of Myanmar Medical Journal of Current Medical Practice.
+She is also an advisor for the Department of Maternal and Reproductive Health (MRH) of Ministry of Health and Sports (MoHS).

 U Khin Maung Lay serves as a member of the Human Rights Commission of Myanmar.
 Prior to joining the Commission he served as Director in the Department of Labour at the Research and Planning Division for the Ministry of Labour.
 Here he was responsible for all International Labour Affairs.
 He has had a long career within the Ministry of Labour, serving as Deputy Director, Assistant Director, Senior Training Officer, and Inspector of Factories.